mmseng/ALFCC/README.md

 # Validation
 Because ALFCC must read the `NMS_MOD_DEFINITION_CONTAINER` table data produced by the mod Lua files, it also does some basic validation of this data against the bare minimum specifications of the required table syntax.
 This validation is relatively simplistic, but can still be a useful tool.
 ALFCC can be run in validation-only mode to make use of this in a standalone fashion.
 The validation code could be easily extended as well.

-# WIP
-THIS TOOL IS CURRENTLY A WORK IN PROGRESS IN THE ALPHA STAGES!
-DO NOT USE IT YET!

 # Usage
 WIP